zorn-v/nextcloud-social-login/README.md

 [Go here](https://core.telegram.org/widgets/login)

-Add your bot username and change the authoriazation type to "Redirect to URL" Enter your nextcloud domain followerd by:
+Add your bot username and change the authoriazation type to "Redirect to URL" Enter your nextcloud domain followed by:

 `/apps/sociallogin/oauth/telegram`